-If you are facing drug charges in Charlotte, you should with an experienced drug lawyer from Randall & Stump, PLLC right away.
+If you are facing drug charges in Charlotte, you should with an experienced drug lawyer from Randall & Stump, Criminal Defense Attorneys right away.
 To schedule a free consultation of your case, contact us today at (980) 237-4579.

 Common Charlotte Drug Charges

 While any drug-related offense can be committed within Charlotte, NC limits, some of the most common offenses our criminal defense attorneys see include:

 Possession of Drugs

 You can be charged with drug possession when the police find drugs on your person or within your control.
 This can include “actual possession” (the drugs were in your pocket or your purse), or “constructive possession” (the drugs were found in your house or car).
 Possession of marijuana, heroin, cocaine, and prescription drugs without proper documentation are some common charges in Charlotte, NC.